 The BHS Manager will recommend the candidates suited for appointment to the Chief of Police for final approval.

-Initially, peer supporters attend a weeklong training.
-The major emphasis focuses on skill development for conduction peer assistance.
+Initially, peer supporters attend an extended training.
+The major emphasis focuses on skill development for conducting peer assistance.

 - Danger to self